crtclmmnt/crtclmmnt.github.io/index.md

 <h1>We are living in a Critical Moment.</h1>

-The crises facing us are numerous.
-Boiling oceans, collapsing ecosystems, a new gilded age, genocide funded with our tax dollars, the rise of techno-feudalism, and so many other horrors.
+The crises facing us are numerous: boiling oceans, collapsing ecosystems, a new gilded age, genocide funded with our tax dollars, the rise of techno-feudalism, and so many other horrors.

 It’s hard to face all this without falling apart, or turning a blind eye.